 You have Carpet Beetles!
 Heat on clothing and bedding will get rid of them until a new bunch of eggs appear.
 Vacuum carpeting a lot and regularly, also shampoo with a steam cleaner monthly.
 Don't loan ANYTHING from your home to any friends or family members, as you will be spreading the joy from your Beetles will be on any item.

 These are a new breed of insect mites.
-CDC website has over 100 post for help.
+CDC website has over 100 posts for help.
 Doctors, exterminators, and allergist clueless.
 Birdmites.org has some tips on helping to fend mites off.

-Nothing kills them including foggers, fumigatirs, and exterminator spraying.
+Nothing kills them including foggers, fumigators, and exterminator spraying.

 Black, white, dot to powder dust size.
 Hard do mot move when not on a human.